nessnos/pinlock.koplugin/README.md

 # PinLock

-A PIN-code lock screen plugin for [KOReader](https://github.com/koreader/koreader), styled after the numeric PIN prompt used on stock Kobo firmware: a row of dots showing how many digits you've typed and a touch-friendly keypad with faint dividers — no title text at all.
-The pad itself is narrower than the screen and only as tall as it needs to be, centered with room to spare on either side, over a plain full-screen background — not stretched edge to edge.
-Small back/close icons (when shown) float in the very top corners of the screen, clear of the pad itself.
+A PIN-code lock screen plugin for [KOReader](https://github.com/koreader/koreader), styled after the numeric PIN prompt used on stock Kobo firmware: the pad itself is narrower than the screen and only as tall as it needs to be, centered with room to spare on either side, over a plain full-screen background.

 PinLock can require your PIN: